What Is an Emergency Fund? Plus, Why You Need One

 If you’ve decided to keep an emergency fund, you need a place to store it!
 Your current bank might be the most convenient, but it isn’t always the right choice.

 Bonus?
-If the account doesn’t require a minimum balance, you could start your savings with as little as few dollars.
+If the account doesn’t require a minimum balance, you could start your savings with as little as a few dollars.

 How to start a new emergency fund